 After attending the Rhode Island School of Design, Grace quickly set out to achieve her dream of creating children's books.
 Her first book, THE UGLY VEGETABLES, was published in 1999 and was quickly heralded.
 As well as being an American Booksellers Association's "Pick of the List" and a Bank's Street College Best Books of the Year, THE UGLY VEGETABLES was nominated for the California Young Reader Children's Choice Award and named a Growing Good Kids Book Award CLASSIC.

 Grace followed that success with the publication of over a dozen more books, including DIM SUM FOR EVERYONE! and LISSY'S FRIENDS.
 Grace's first children's novel, THE YEAR OF THE DOG was released to glowing praise in 2006 and nominated to the TX Bluebonnet list, which she followed with THE YEAR OF THE RAT.
-Her most recent novel WHERE THE MOUNTAIN MEETS THE MOON was awarded the 2010 Newbery Honor, chosen for Al Roker's Today Show Kid's Book Club and was a NY Times Bestseller.
+Her novel WHERE THE MOUNTAIN MEETS THE MOON was awarded the 2010 Newbery Honor, chosen for Al Roker's Today Show Kid's Book Club and was a NY Times Bestseller.
 Grace's early reader LING & TING was awarded with the Theodor Geisel Honor in 2011.
-Grace, herself, has been honored by the Boston Public Library with the Literary Lights for Children Award and was an Astrid Lindgren Memorial Award nominee for the United States.

-Grace lives in Florence, MA with her husband, Alex.
+Grace lives in Florence, MA with her husband and daughter.
 Please visit her website: www.gracelin.com for more info!